10 brilliant B2B explainer videos

 This tech explainer video, created by us for Verdant Technologies, starts with a thought-provoking question before going into a comprehensive but snappy explanation of the company’s work.
 To make it understandable but keep the pace up, we combined a voiceover with on-screen text and minimalistic animation.

+The hook question earns attention in the first 5 seconds.
 The end result is a beautiful visual which delivers crucial information to get a buyer interested in just over a minute.
 Who knew broccoli could be so photogenic?

 Monday.com